KilledByAPixel/LittleJS/README.md

 ## 🚂 All aboard!

-LittleJS is a lightweight open source HTML5 game engine designed for modern web development.
+LittleJS is a lightweight open source HTML5 game engine for modern web development.
-It's small footprint is packed with a comprehensive feature set, including hybrid rendering, physics, particles, sound effects, music, input handling, and debug tools.
+It's small footprint is packed with a comprehensive feature set including hybrid rendering, physics, particles, sound effects, music, and input handling.
 The code is very clean and well documented with some fun examples to get you started.
 Choo-Choo! 🚂

 <div align="center">